Watercolor: a toolbox holding a code script and an AI agent, beside pages of a children's picture book being batch-generated

 AI Path L1→L2 Upgrade Guide (2): From One Call to Batch Processing: Let Your Program Do 100 Tasks

 This is Part 2 of the “AI Path L1→L2 Upgrade Guide” series.
 Complete Part 1 and the first three days of exercises (Day 1, Day 2, Day 3) before continuing.
 Part 1 taught you to make one API call.
-Today we’re going bigger: make your program ask AI a hundred questions.
-Manually pasting text into a chat window a hundred times is grunt work.
-Writing a ten-minute script that does it for you is leverage.
+Today you’re going bigger: make your program ask AI 100 questions.
+Manually pasting text into a chat window 100 times is grunt work.
+Writing a 10-minute script to automate the task is worth it.
 You get the time back. ...

 2026-06-09 · 10 min · Alex Wang